 Mrs. Wendry laughed when I told her how rude her admirer was, and said of course he is a genius, and they ought to be labelled "irritable."
-"When I go to the reading-room at the Museum, and

-"When I go to the reading-room at the Museum, and see the readers working away so silent and grim, I always want to have a notice up like the one they have at the Zoo-'Please do not irritate the beasts.""
+"When I go to the reading-room at the Museum, and see the readers working away so silent and grim, I always want to have a notice up like the one they have at the Zoo-'Please do not irritate the beasts."

 You would never imagine Mrs. Wendry was a poet, she is so nice.
-I said to her one day, in chaff, of course, that I didn't like her poems, and she said, "I don't care a scrap, my dear, as long as you admire my gowns !"
+I said to her one day, in chaff, of course, that I didn't like her poems, and she said, "I don't care a scrap, my dear, as long as you admire my gowns!"